User management

 Managing User Accounts

-All NetXMS user accounts can be managed from User Manager view available at Configuration ‣ User Manager in NetXMS Management Client.
+All NetXMS user accounts can be managed from the User Manager view available at Configuration ‣ User Manager in NetXMS Management Client.
 Only users with granted system right Manage users can access User Manager.

 • To delete user account, select it in the list, right-click, and select Delete from pop-up menu.
 You can delete multiple accounts at a time.